www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/blog/articles/2025-04-29-consolidating-the-projects-focus.md

 as coordinating such a project with schools  would require a lot of time and resources.
 Furthermore, I would first have to find a fitting school and the more I think about it, the more this seems to be out of scope for the Network project for now.

+Instead, I am focusing on creating a proper optimization IDE and solving the advanced school scheduling problems.
+The optimization IDE aka code editor is required, so users can properly model the advanced school scheduling problems without using Java and Maven.
+The goal is to not just enable software developers to use the program, but to make the platform usable for domain experts, too.
+Only after this is, the Crisis Network will be attempted.